Klein tunneling in graphene: optics with massless electrons: Two-dimensional massless Dirac equation in graphene

 \beq E=\pm \gamma \sqrt{\left(1+4\cos^2{(k_ya)}+4\cos{(k_ya)} \cdot \cos{(k_x\sqrt{3}a)}\right)} \eeq where the lattice constant $a\approx 2{.}46 $ \AA \, and the carbon-carbon distance is $a/\sqrt{3}\approx 1.42$ \AA.
 Conduction (CB, $\alpha=+1$) and valence bands (VB, $\alpha=-1$), respectively, correspond to the different signs in the above dispersion relation ($\alpha=\pm 1$ is called the band index); they touch at two inequivalent points -- Dirac points or valleys $K$ and $K'$ -- which are at the corners of the hexagonal Brillouin zone in reciprocal space (see Figure \ref{elecstructure}).
 These $K$ and $K'$ points are separated by a distance $\sim 1/a$ in reciprocal space.

 In the vicinity of the Dirac points the energy depends linearly on the wave number, similarly to a massless relativistic (or ultra-relativistic) particle (see figure \ref{elecstructure}).
-As a consequence, at low energies, and close to the $K$ and $K'$ points, the electrons can be described by a 2D massless Dirac eigenvalue equation: \beq -i{\hbar}v_F\hat{\vec\sigma} \cdot\vec\nabla \psi(\mathbf{r})\,=\,E\psi(\mathbf{r}) \eeq Here $v_F\equiv \sqrt{3}\gamma a/(2\hbar)\approx 10^6\ \mathrm{m/s}$ is the Fermi velocity in graphene which plays the role of an effective velocity of light; $\hat{\vec{\sigma}}\equiv (\hat{\sigma}_x,\hat{\sigma}_y)$ is the 2D vector of Pauli matrices, $\psi(\mathbf{r})=(\psi_A(\mathbf{r}),\psi_B(\mathbf{r}))$ is the two-component (bi-spinor) wavefunction of the electron, $E$ its energy and $\vec{p}\to -i\hbar \vec{\nabla}$ is the momentum operator in the position representation\footnote{Note that in the low energy effective description, the wavevector $\vec{k}$ and the corresponding momentum $\vec{p}=\hbar\vec{k}$ are now defined from the $K$ or $K'$ point and no more from the center $\Gamma$ of the Brillouin zone.
+As a consequence, at low energies, and close to the $K$ and $K'$ points, the electrons can be described by a 2D massless Dirac eigenvalue equation: \beq -i{\hbar}v_F\hat{\vec\sigma} \cdot\vec\nabla \psi(\mathbf{r})\,=\,E\psi(\mathbf{r}) \eeq A detailed derivation of this linearized equation starting from the tight-binding model can be found, for example, in \cite{BenaMontambaux}.
+Here $v_F\equiv \sqrt{3}\gamma a/(2\hbar)\approx 10^6\ \mathrm{m/s}$ is the Fermi velocity in graphene which plays the role of an effective velocity of light; $\hat{\vec{\sigma}}\equiv (\hat{\sigma}_x,\hat{\sigma}_y)$ is the 2D vector of Pauli matrices, $\psi(\mathbf{r})=(\psi_A(\mathbf{r}),\psi_B(\mathbf{r}))$ is the two-component (bi-spinor) wavefunction of the electron, $E$ its energy and $\vec{p}\to -i\hbar \vec{\nabla}$ is the momentum operator in the position representation\footnote{Note that in the low energy effective description, the wavevector $\vec{k}$ and the corresponding momentum $\vec{p}=\hbar\vec{k}$ are now defined from the $K$ or $K'$ point and no more from the center $\Gamma$ of the Brillouin zone.
 The restriction to low energy also means that $|\vec{k}|\ll 1/a$.}.
 The two components of the wavefunction refer to the two atoms $A$ and $B$ in the unit cell.
 There are actually two such Dirac equations: one for each Dirac point or valley ($K$ or $K'$).
 In the following, we only consider a single Dirac cone, as if we could separate the $K$ and $K'$ valleys.
 This is a valid approximation if intervalley scattering is unlikely, which is the case if the potential changes are smooth on the lattice scale.
 This point is discussed in more detail below, see section \ref{psabig}.
 The effective description in terms of massless Dirac electrons is valid only for energies smaller than the bandwidth $\gamma \sim 3$~eV.

 For a general reference on graphene see \cite{castro} and for a pedagogical introduction see \cite{GeimKim,FuchsGoerbig}.